crweiner/hacktoberfest-swag-list/docs/list.md

 - **Issues**: Find all Speckle repos [in this Hacktoberfest GitHub project view here.](https://github.com/orgs/specklesystems/projects/14/views/1).
 - **Notes**: More details can be found in [this blog post.](https://speckle.community/t/hacktoberfest-2022-with-speckle/3641)

+#### **Steampipe**

+- **Swag**: T-shirt, stickers.
+- **Requirements**: Get one or more PRs accepted before 31st Oct in following categories to get respective swag!
+    - No-code PR for a Steampipe Hacktoberfest sticker.
+    - Low-code PR for a next-level Steampipe Hacktoberfest sticker.
+    - High-code PR for a Steampipe Hacktoberfest t-shirt.
+    - Advanced high-code PR for a next-level Steampipe Hacktoberfest t-shirt.
+- **How to sign up**: Check out the [Steampipe blog post](https://steampipe.io/blog/hacktoberfest-2022) for more details.
+- **Notes**: Read the [blog post](https://steampipe.io/blog/hacktoberfest-2022) for more info.

 ### U

 #### **UnionML**